DerBrunoIR/CourseGraph/README.md

 - precise requirements are prefered over unprecises, since it signals some importance.

-- I try to map vague terms to dependencies by using context and my experience.
+- I maped vague and ambiguous terms to dependencies by using context and my experience.
+If terms have been too vague they have bren ignored.

-- If I can't interpret a vague term it will be ignored.

 This ensures that arbitrariness is reduced at labelling time.